 Now before you write me off as some new age wooshu guy, let me explain.

-What I saw in those that transformed their bodies was a strong belief that it was possible for them to change.
+People that have transformed their bodies had a strong belief that it was possible for them to change.
 They knew what they wanted, they knew they could get it, and they went after it.

-How much of our potential will we tap if we’re just giving this dieting thing a try verses actually believing that something will change?
+How much of our potential will we tap if we’re just giving this dieting thing a try versus actually believing that something will change?

 If you think you can do a thing or think you can’t do a thing, you’re right. – Henry Ford.

-I’ve looked at so many before & after transformations (Read: shirtless guys) my wife started to get worried.
-I was conditioning my mind to believe if they could do it, I CAN do it.
+I’ve looked at so many before & after transformations and I was conditioning my mind to believe if they could do it, I CAN do it.
 We have to condition ourselves to believe that it is possible.